Introduction

 Pesticides can lower yields and reduce crop quality, especially during sensitive growth stages.

-By using insect netting as the main barrier, growers often reduce pesticide usage by 50–80%, lowering both costs and environmental impact.
+By using insect netting as the primary barrier, growers often reduce pesticide use by 50–80%, lowering costs and environmental impact.

 Insecticides can also hurt humans ( the growers and the people who eat these plants).
 Many countries have laws that limit the use of pesticides in agriculture.